The Girl from Plainville: Casting

 Upon the series order announcement, it was reported that Elle Fanning was cast to star.
 On May 6, 2021, it was announced that Colton Ryan joined that cast on a starring role.
 In August 2021, it was reported that Chloë Sevigny, Norbert Leo Butz, Cara Buono, and Kai Lennox were cast as series regulars.
 On October 1, 2021, it was announced that Peter Gerety, Michael Mosley, Ella Kennedy Davis, Pearl Amanda Dickson, Kylie Liya Page, and Jeff Wahlberg joined the cast in recurring roles.

 Reception

 Critical response

 The Girl from Plainville received mostly positive reviews from critics.
 The review aggregator website Rotten Tomatoes reported a 93% approval rating based on 29 critic reviews, with an average rating of 7.2/10.
 The website's critics consensus reads, "Grounded by a disturbingly powerful performance by Elle Fanning, The Girl from Plainville dramatizes a sordid true story with tasteful restraint."
-On Metacritic, the limited series has a score of 76 out of 100, based on 18 reviews, indicating "generally favorable reviews."
+On Metacritic, the limited series has a score of 76 out of 100, based on 18 reviews, indicating "generally favorable reviews".

 Saloni Gajjar The A.V.
-Club gave the limited series a B- and said, "it succeeds in bringing a humane element to a puzzling crime without sensationalizing it.
+Club gave the limited series a B− and said, "it succeeds in bringing a humane element to a puzzling crime without sensationalizing it.
 And for the most part, this is because of rousing performances by Fanning, Ryan, and Chloë Sevigny..."

+Lucy Mangan of The Guardian gave the series three out of five stars, praising Fanning's and Sevigny's performances but criticizing the script: "...it doesn't feel as though there is enough depth, insight or value added here to justify the endeavour."